svaarala/duktape/doc/debugger.rst

 -----------

-There should be very minimal performance impact, except when a debugger is attached a function has active breakpoints.
+There should be very minimal performance impact, except when a debugger is attached and a running function has active breakpoints.

 When bytecode executor restarts it quickly determines that a debugger is not attached and breakpoints don't need to be processed.
 The bytecode executor